 Related Article: From Seed to Bottle - The Bluebird Botanicals CBD Journey

-Bluebird looks for sustainable packaging options for our products and printed materials wherever possible.
-We use paper made from a combination of 25% hemp and 75% post-consumer recycled goods along with petroleum-free ink for our marketing materials, including everything from product boxes to business cards.
-The wrap Bluebird Botanicals uses in our product shipments is also made from 100% post-consumer recycled goods and is completely compostable.
+Bluebird looks for sustainable packaging options for our products wherever possible.
+Our product boxes are recyclable, and the wrap we use in our product shipments is made from 100% post-consumer recycled goods and is also recyclable.
 Even the packing peanuts included in our orders to our wholesale suppliers are biodegradable.

 How you can help